Martin Sulzmann

 We all learned about roman numbers in school.
 We wish to describe the syntax and semantics of roman numbers in terms of Go.

-A roman number is a sequence of letters I
+A roman number is a sequence of letters I,

-.
-In Go, we can represent roman numbers
+D and M. In Go, we can represent roman numbers

 as follows.